-The highest number of fruits per plant (33.76), maximum average fruit weight (85.14 g) and fruit yield per ha (432.21 q) was recorded with treatment T4 (Foliar spray of nano boron @ 100 ppm) which was statistically at par with treatments T2 (Foliar spray of borax @ 0.2%) (Table 3).
+The highest number of fruits per plant (33.76), maximum average fruit weight (85.14 g) and fruit yield (432.21 q/ha) was recorded with treatment T4 (Foliar spray of nano boron @ 100 ppm) and was significantly on par with treatment T2 (Foliar spray of borax @ 0.2%) (Table 3).
 This could be attributed to boron's role in enhancing the partitioning of photosynthates from source to sink, increasing stigma receptivity and facilitating sugar translocation, which collectively support better pollen germination and fertilization, which in turn leads to an increase in both the number and weight of fruits, ultimately improving fruit set.
 Similar result reported by Meena (2010), Haque et al. (2011) in tomato and Suganiya and Kumuthini (2014) in brinjal.
 Increases in fruit yield due to foliar application of nano boron have been found in pomegranate (Davarpanah et al. 2016).

 Boron status in leaf

-Maximum total B content in leaf after one week of 3rd spray (36.62 mg/kg) was found in the treatment T4 (Foliar spray of nano boron @ 100 ppm) (Table 3).
+Maximum total B content in leaf after one week of 3rd spray which day after planting?
+(36.62 mg/kg) was found in the treatment T4 (Foliar spray of nano boron @ 100 ppm) (Table 3).
 The increased boron concentration in plant leaves might be due to lower concentration of nano boron which enhanced the plant's absorption efficiency, resulting in greater accumulation in the leaves.
-This observation is consistent with the findings of Davarpanahet al. (2016) in pomegranate
+This observation is consistent with the findings of Davarpanahet al. (2016) in pomegranate.

-Table 1: Influence of nano boron and different sources of boron on growth parameters of tomato
+Table 1: Influence of different sources of boron on plant height and number of primary branches of tomato